digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.5.0
-  * Altered UI appearance post-Plasma-6 - partly based on [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI) by @ViktorSharga.
+  * Main-panel refreshed appearance - partly inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI) by @ViktorSharga.
   * Added option tray-follows-theme to flip dark/light on desktop dark/light theme change.
     Not all trays flip dark/light on theme changes, hence an electable option is required.
     Defaults to enabled.